 If your bleeding is due to miscarriage in early pregnancy, there is nothing that can be done to stop it.
 Unless the cause of first trimester bleeding is a risk to your own life, there is likely nothing to be done.
 Usually, if the bleeding is diagnosed as implantation bleeding, Subchorionic Hemorrhage, trauma, or cervical changes, there will be no other intervention other than resting and waiting.

 Sadly, if your bleeding has been determined to be something more concerning such as molar pregnancy, ectopic pregnancy, incomplete miscarriage or imminent miscarriage, the only option (other than waiting it out – which can sometimes be a very bad idea) is intervention to help end/remove the pregnancy.
-We cannot stop an imminent miscarriage and cannot reverse a poor pregnancy outcome.
+We cannot stop an imminent miscarriage or reverse a poor pregnancy outcome.
 I really wish we could.

 In cases where there is no other fate but the end of the pregnancy, the intervention that you can anticipate will be surgery to remove the embryo, medication to help expel the embryo, or, yet again, time to wait until it all passes on it's own.